alanvarghese-dev/wordpress-nginx-ssl-aws-deployment/automated_wordpress_lemp_ssl_setup/README.md

-# 🌐 Automated WordPress Deployment using LEMP Stack with SSL on AWS (Ansible)
+Automated WordPress Deployment using LEMP Stack with SSL on AWS (Ansible)

-This project automates the full deployment of a WordPress site on an Ubuntu 24.10 EC2 instance using Ansible.
-It sets up the LEMP stack (Linux, Nginx, MySQL, PHP), configures a secure firewall, installs WordPress, obtains a Let's Encrypt SSL certificate, and configures Nginx for secure access via HTTPS.
+This project automates the full deployment of a WordPress site on an Ubuntu 24.10 EC2 instance using Ansible.It sets up the LEMP stack (Linux, Nginx, MySQL, PHP), configures a secure firewall, installs WordPress, obtains a Let's Encrypt SSL certificate, and configures Nginx for secure access via HTTPS.

----

-## 📁 Folder Structure
+ 📁 Folder Structure

 automated_wordpress_lemp_ssl_setup/
 ├── inventory # Ansible inventory file